 By regularly inspecting the system, your roofing contractor can catch and address small problems before they turn big.
 Keep in mind that minor problems, when neglected, can turn into big issues that can affect the rest of your home.
 You can avoid this with routine roof inspections and maintenance.

 Are you experiencing problems with your asphalt shingle roof?
-At Summit Renovation, Inc. we are here to assist with your residential roofing needs.
+At Summit Renovation. we are here to assist with your residential roofing needs.
 Our experienced team also specializes in cedar and metal roofs.
-Give us a call at (205) 994-6383, or fill out our contact form to get a free consultation and quote.
+Give us a call at (205) 994-6383, or fill out our contact form to get a free consultation and estimate.